Ridalord/Hello_Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

 I would like to thank microverse for giving me this chance to showcase my skills.
+I'm grateful to the code reviewers too for making this project a success.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>